bcdev/s3tbx-snow/src/main/resources/doc/s3snow_usage.rst

 TCWV Processing
 ===============

-The TCWV processing is applied on the 'extended' IdePix products as described in :ref:`cawa_products`.
+The TCWV processing is applied on the 'extended' IdePix products as described in :ref:`s3snow_products`.
 The gpt command in :numref:`gpt_h_tcwv_modis` and :numref:`gpt_h_tcwv_modis` shows the possible TCWV processing parameters for MERIS and MODIS, respectively.